Jazaltron10/Python/Journals/PythonLessonJournal5.md

 ###### pip
 + This is a package manager tool just like npm for js or maven/gradle for java
-+ It is used to install packages from the Python Package Index, but also other indexes
++ It is used to install packages from the Python Package Index{pypi}, but also other indexes
 + pip is included in the installation of python
 + you can install and uninstall packages like django using pip